unswimmingduck/End2End_Driving/README.md

 &emsp;&emsp; Firstly, I randomly filp the image horizontally and nagetivate the steel angle.
 In this way, the model can learn more information.
 &emsp;&emsp; Secondly, I apply random brightness adjustment to make the model could achieve successful prediction in bad light condition.

+### 4.3 Training
+&emsp;&emsp; In section 3.1.2, you can see how to train.
+What's more, you also can see train log in ```doc/trai_log.log```

+### 4.4 Driving
+&emsp;&emsp; I have deployed end-to-ednd self-driving in gym-donkey and you can use the test it in simulator by ```tools/driving.py```.
+And you can got more information in section 3.1.3 to konw how to start self-driving in gym-donkey.